aa-sharma/micro_hydro_bc_III/README.md

  <img src="outputs/l1_outage.png" width="100%">

 The simulation does not converge (SOLVER_FAILED).
-Due to the radial topology, when line 1 fails, everything downstream loses connection to the slack bus.
-Without the reference bus (slack) and a secondary path to the external grid, the simulation fails because the power can no longer be balanced.
+Due to the radial topology, when line 1 fails, all components downstream loses connection to the slack bus.
+Without the reference bus (slack) and a secondary path to the external grid, the simulation fails because the power can no longer be balanced in the subsequently formed island.

 ##### 1.2: Line 2 Outage (Bus1 - Bus2)